-Most of us are familiar with the term "transactions".
-During the 1950's Eric Berne introduced the concept of Transactional Analysis.
-Back then, the term “transaction” was understood as a unit of social interaction, while the term “transactional analysis” meant the study of social interactions between individuals.His body of work is largely influenced by the works of Freud, Wilder Penfield, Erikson, and several others.
-The main concepts to be understood in TA are the Ego states.
+Most of us are familiar with the term “transactions”.
+During the 1950’s Eric Berne introduced the concept of Transactional Analysis.
+People at the period considered a “transaction” to be a single social encounter, and “transactional analysis” was the study of social interactions between people.
+The writings of Freud, Wilder Penfield, Erikson, and many others greatly inspired his body of work.
+The Ego states are the primary TA ideas to comprehend.
 The ego states he identified are the Parent, the Adult, and the Child.
 These states represent an individual’s internal model of parents, adults, and children.
 An individual can be operating from any of these roles while engaging in a conversation with another person or self.

 While dancing at the ball room, she operates from the child ego state.
 She expresses her joy, and is excited without any censor.
 In the movie, she almost seems to forget her mother’s disparaging comments about her looks and rather enjoys the dance.
 This is even clearer in the scene where she claps her hands and admires the beauty of the dancers.
 As the novel progresses, she meets a man named Wickham, with whom she develops an instant connection.
 She spends time with him, walking by the river.
 She becomes aware that Wickham and Darcy have been friends since their childhood.
 Wickham tells her a false tale about Darcy, and Elizabeth believes it.
 This adds to her rage and prejudices her further against Darcy.
 While talking with Wickham, she seems to be operating from the free child ego state, expressing her need for love.